johnnynu/Coffeehaus/instructions.md

     - a username is unique to each user

 ### Coffee Shop Features
-1. Integration with Yelp API for shop data
+1. Integration with Google Places API for shop data
-    - Shop data will be initially populated through Yelp API integration, providing verified business information including name, address, hours, and basic ratings
+    - Shop data will be initially populated through Google Places API integration, providing verified business information including name, address, hours, and basic ratings
     - Users can discover coffee shops through a map interface, list view, or by searching with options to filter by distance, rating, or price level
-    - Each coffee shop will have its own unique profile page displaying both Yelp data and Coffeehaus-specific content
+    - Each coffee shop will have its own unique profile page displaying both Google Places data and Coffeehaus-specific content

 ### Social Features
 1. Instagram-style photo posts with: